MTV’s ‘The Challenge’ Has Been Renewed For Season 36

 MTV’s hit competition series The Challenge will be returning for Season 36 after being renewed by the network on Thursday, according to report from Entertainment Weekly.

-This season of The Challenge: Total Madness boasts the highest ratings of any season in the last 14 years, averaging a 1.61 among P18-49 in Live+3 while pacing to become the highest-rated season in the last eight years, with total viewership up by 10 percent.
+This season of The Challenge: Total Madness boasts the highest ratings of any season in the last 14 years, averaging a 1.61 among P18-49 in Live+3.
+It’s on pace to become the highest-rated season in the last eight years, with total viewership up by 10 percent.

 Season 35 has brought quite a bit of on-screen twists and drama, including the introduction of the new red skulls, which forced competitors into elimination in order to secure their spots in the final.
 There has also been off-screen controversy when MTV announced its decision to cut ties with competitor Dee Nguyen after she made racially insensitive statements regarding the Black Lives Matter movement, as previously reported by The Inquisitr.